mdcourse/mdcourse.github.io/_sources/chapters/chapter1.rst.txt

     The Python code will be divided into five classes:

-    - 1. InitializeSimulation
+    - *InitializeSimulation*
-    - 2. Outputs
+    - *Outputs*
-    - 3. Utilities
+    - *Utilities*
-    - 4. MolecularDynamics
+    - *MolecularDynamics*
-    - 5. MonteCarlo
+    - *MonteCarlo*

-    Here, classes 1, 2, and 3 are being inherited by classes 4 and 5.
+    Here, classes *InitializeSimulation*, *Outputs*, and *Utilities*
+    will being inherited by classes *MolecularDynamics* and *MonteCarlo*.
-    The purpose of class 1 is to set up the system and place atoms in the box.
-Class 2 deals with outputs and logging of information during the simulations.
-Class 3 contains some functionalities such as pressure or temperature measurements.
-Finally classes 4
+    The purpose of the class *InitializeSimulation* is to set up the system and place atoms in the box.
+Class *Outputs* deals with data files, dumps, and log files.
+Class *Utilities* contains some general-use functionalities.
+Finally classes *MolecularDynamics*
-    and 5 are the core Molecular Dynamics and Monte Carlo codes, respectively.
+    and *MonteCarlo* are the core Molecular Dynamics and Monte Carlo codes, respectively.

 Start coding
 -------------